seph14/Cinder/android/README.md

     USE_GLES2     - select OpenGL ES2 - if disabled then OpenGL ES1.5 is used instead

-* Build the library.
+* Build the library from within the android folder.
 Tip: use -j <num cores> to enable parallel build.

 ```
     % ndk-build -j 4
 ```

-* Build one of the sample programs (AndroidTest, EaseGallery, FBOBasic, iPhoneAccelerometer, MultiTouchBasic, AndroidTestES2, TextureFont or shaderTestES2)
+* Build one of the sample programs (EaseGallery, FBOBasic, iPhoneAccelerometer, MultiTouchBasic, TextureFont or shaderTestES2)

 ```
     % cd cinder/samples/<SAMPLE>/android
     % . ./setup-android
     % ndk-build && ant debug && adb install -r bin/<SAMPLE-APK>
 ```

-  NB: The ES2 samples will only build against an ES2 build of Cinder

 Linking against Cinder